 Learn how to make cutting-edge House and Tech House with our 3 month online Production Certificate taught by Ben Remember & Jon Kong.

 Keep in mind that many labels, even the small ones, receive dozens and sometimes hundreds of demos on a daily basis.
 It’s your job to make your email concise and to the point.
 Include one or two demos at maximum.
-Your demo should be labelled clearly with your name and email.
+Your demo should be labeled clearly with your name and email.
 Include a short bio about yourself and your successes and leave it at that.
-Not too long, not to short.
+Not too long, not too short.

 Sending an email like this is far from constructive: